Golang Database Library Orm Example - Many to Many

 - Begin attaching address to users.

-ORMs often does this automatically for you.
+ORMs often do this automatically for you.
 Writing sql manually means you have to do all the steps above.

 The other way is to perform left joins on the tables, starting from users